15 Characteristics of Database Management System

 DBMS these days is very realistic and real-world entities are used to design its architecture.
-Also behavior and attributes are used by DBMS.
+Also, behavior and attributes are used by DBMS.
 To simplify it we can take an example of an organization database where employee is an entity and his employee id is an attribute.

 2. Self-Describing Nature

-Before DBMS, traditional file management system was used for storing information and data.
+Before DBMS, a traditional file management system was used for storing information and data.
 There was no concept of definition in traditional file management system like we have in DBMS.
 A DBMS should be of Self- Describing nature as it not only contains the database itself but also the metadata.
-A metadata (data about data) defines and describes not only the extent, type, structure and format of all data but also relationship between data.
-This data represent itself that what actions should be taken on it.
+A metadata (data about data) defines and describes not only the extent, type, structure, and format of all data but also relationship between data.
+This data represents itself that what actions should be taken on it.

 3. Support ACID Properties

 Any DBMS is able to support ACID (Accuracy, Completeness, Isolation, and Durability) properties.
 It is made sure in every DBMS that the real purpose of data should not be lost while performing transactions like delete, insert, and update.
 Let us take an example; if an employee’s name is updated then it should make sure that there is no duplicate data and no mismatch of employee information.

 There are many chances that many users will be accessing the data at the same time.
 They may require altering the database system concurrently.
 At that time, DBMS supports them to concurrently use database without any problem.
 With the help of concurrency, economy of the system can be increased.
 For Example, employees of the railway reservation system can book and access tickets for passengers concurrently.
 Every employee can see on his own interface that how many seats are available or bogie is fully booked.